dgoldman0/homeless/nation_vox/writing_prompts.md

 ### 12. **Explain how two completely different things could be considered the same.**

 Choose two things—ideas, objects, forces—that seem totally unrelated or even opposite.
 Then make a case for how they are fundamentally alike.
 This is not about proving a fact but about demonstrating how thinking itself works: how analogy, structure, and metaphor let us bridge gaps.
-A good essay will blend imagination with logic, and show how surprising connections can offer deep insight.

 ---